The engagement of this project has ended

 • E mail dawn.allott@camden.gov.uk

-The Regeneration and Place Team
+by Regeneration and Place Team

 As part of the Council’s Safer and Healthier Streets programme, we are proposing to make changes on Queen's Crescent in order to trial a motor traffic free environment, to reduce traffic volumes and speeds, support the street market and businesses, and to make more space for social distancing, walking and cycling.
 Designs have been developed alongside key stakeholders to include new disabled bays and to ensure that access for emergency services is maintained.